How to create a monthly personal financial statement to track your net worth

 Same with my house, I don’t run comps and get a formal price quote every month when compiling my numbers.

-When I’m putting together my worth, I estimate certain values like my home and car values.
+When I’m putting together my net worth worksheet, I estimate certain values like my home and car values.

 I do always take the time to get exact balances in my various bank accounts and retirement accounts.